 I have speculated on the rift between the Thorn’s and Barili.
-Somewhere, I read that Clotilde abused and degraded Alfred in front of visitors, but annoyingly, I can’t find the reference now.
-But it made me wonder if the animosity on the Colonel’s part was founded in something other than his concerns about status and money.
-Whatever the case, he had already lost three of his sons, so Alfred death must have been devestating.
+There is an account of Clotilde abusing and degrading Alfred in front of visitors.
+It is very anecdotal and uncorroborated, but it made me wonder if the animosity on the Colonel’s part was founded in something other than his concerns about status and money.
+Whatever the case, he had already lost three of his sons, so Alfred death must have been devastating.
 His only remaining son Eugene, at least outlived his father, though he did not have children either.

 Unfortunately, I have not been able to find an image of Clotilde and only an engraving of Alfred (for which I am very grateful to James Mansefield for!).